Gravitational collapse of anisotropic cylindrical shearfree fluids with new exact interior solutions of GR: Axial pressure

 The five independent field equations have allowed us to obtain an integrated class of solutions depending on a function of the radial coordinate, $\chi(r)$.
 The interpretation of this function comes easily from (\ref{rhofinI}) and (\ref{PfinI}).
 The ratio $\chi''/\chi$ gives the dependence on $r$ of both the energy density and the axial pressure.

-A full determination of the metric can therefore follow, for example, from an extra equation of state implying a choice of the ratio $h(t,r)$ defined by (\ref{hdefax}).
+Therefore, a full determination of the metric can follow, for example, from an extra equation of state implying a choice of the ratio $h(t,r)$ defined by (\ref{hdefax}).
 Indeed, from (\ref{rhofinI}) and (\ref{PfinI}), we have

 with

 The remaining indeterminacy, due to one degree of freedom left in the setting of the problem, is therefore fully encapsulated into $H_2(r)$, and $\chi$ is obtained as a solution of the ordinary second order differential equation